duddu/cordova-plugin-antitampering/README.md

 The value of this variable should be a list of extensions, separated by comma or space.

+### Debug Detection

+Optional debug detection can be enabled using the `ENABLE_DEBUG_DETECTION` variable (default `false`) while installing the plugin:

+    cordova plugin add cordova-plugin-antitampering --variable ENABLE_DEBUG_DETECTION=true --save

+If enabled (i.e. for release builds in production), the plugin also verifies - before any other check - that the app is not running in debug mode / doesn't have a debugger attached.
+As for the assets integrity check, if this check fails the app will crash (or return an error message on javascript callback, if `ENABLE_CORDOVA_CALLBACK=true`).

 ## Additional info

 - The plugin recursively searches for files within the `www` directory of each platform (i.e. cordova assets); no other directory is considered.